myousefi2016/cbcflow/demo/documented/Replay/documentation.rst

 Since the velocity was saved at every second timestep, and the pressure was only saved every third timestep, we expect this to be computed at timesteps 0, 6, 12, ... .

-We then initiate a :class:`.NSReplay` instance with the postprocessor-instance as argument, and call its *replay*-function to execute the replay routine: ::
+We then initiate a :class:`.Replay` instance with the postprocessor-instance as argument, and call its *replay*-function to execute the replay routine: ::

     # Replay
-    replayer = NSReplay(postprocessor)
+    replayer = Replay(postprocessor)
     replayer.replay()